PranayaKShrestha/Predicting2025MLBStandingsML/README.md

 # Predicting MLB Standings (2025) ⚾

 Every season, baseball fans and analysts attempt to forecast how the standings will look at the end of the year.
 With advanced data sources and machine learning techniques, we can now approach this question more systematically.
 This project aims to leverage historical mid-season standings and various team performance metrics to predict the final win totals for each MLB team for the 2025 season.
+Personally, this project was done to help improve my skills in python, especially with libraries such as pandas, and numpy while also introducing myself to ML.

 The approach combines data scraping from multiple sources and a machine learning model trained on 20 years of historical data to generate end-of-season projections.